Alyaksej/array_processing/README.md

 ## Make library

-To make it easy for you to get started with GitLab, here's a list of recommended next steps:

 1. Clone repository from Gitlab using command in terminal _git clone git@github.com:Alyaksej/array_processing.git_
 2. cd path/to/folder/array_processing
 3. mkdir build
 4. cd build
 5. cmake ..
 6. make

-#ADD COPIING LIBRARY TO FOLDER